110 Boerum Place, Brooklyn: Luxury Condo Living Redefined in Cobble Hill

 Each unit at 110 Boerum Place is crafted with attention to light, layout, and outdoor access:

-• The unit mix includes 2- to 5-bedroom layouts, capturing a range of buyer needs.
+The unit mix includes 2- to 5-bedroom layouts to capture a range of buyer needs.

 Because this is a boutique-scale, design-forward building, finishes and craftsmanship will be critical differentiators.